This post includes a DSIA recommendation for project role accountability.

 - The person who assumes the lead role for an activity inherits the responsibility to maintain accountability for that activity.

-- The only limit to someone maintaining multiple roles and/or leadership of multiple activities is their ability to do so in a responsible manner.
+- The only limit to someone maintaining multiple roles and leadership of multiple activities is their ability to do so responsibly.

 - The project activities in this recommendation are based on the vocabulary of my research in information architecture science and UI team diagnostics.
 However, the conceptual distinction between each activity is more important than the labels they are given.
 So, feel free to name each activity to fit your context.

 - Project activity patterns are not limited to user interface and technology teams.
 They can be mapped to any set of organizational behavior.

 Nathaniel Davis is Founder & CEO of Methodbrain, researcher, and information architecture analyst.
 He advises teams on UI Engineering and how to build strategic proficiency within UI/UX teams.

 The term “Application UI practitioner” includes but is not limited to practitioners of experience strategy, user experience design, usability engineering, user research, information architecture, copywriting, content publishing, interaction design, visual design, and front-end development.